Advocate from a law firm engaged by one of the parties was not disqualified from serving as an arbitrator

 Øijord & Aanes AS (Counsel Lars Nygaard), Celsa Armeringsstål AS (intervener) (Counsel Ole Rasmus Asbjørnsen) v.
 Helgeland Invest AS, Helgeland Industriutvikling AS (Counsel Martin Aspaas)

-Mo Industripark AS is a property and infrastructure company located in Mo i Rana.
-A dispute arose among the shareholders regarding a capital increase.
+Mo Industripark AS is a property and infrastructure company based in Mo i Rana.
+A shareholder dispute arose concerning a capital increase.
 The matter was resolved through an arbitration award in February 2023.
-Two of the shareholders brought an action before Helgeland District Court, seeking annulment of the arbitration award.
-They argued that one of the arbitrators was disqualified because he was an advocate and partner in a law firm that had been engaged by one of the parties during the course of the arbitration proceedings.
+Two of the shareholders brought an action in Helgeland District Court, challenging the validity of the arbitration award.
+They argued that one of the arbitrators was disqualified due to a conflict of interest, since he was an advocate and partner in a law firm that had been engaged by one of the parties during the course of the arbitration proceedings.

 The ruling provides guidance on what constitutes disqualification under section 14 of the Arbitration Act and which factors should be taken into account.